Rohan-Bera/End_to_End_S2ST/README.md

 - End-to-End pipeline for Speech-to-Speech Translation
 - Focus on **Indic languages** (low-resource setting)
 - Exploration of **SSM-based encoders (Audio Mamba)** and **textless models**
-- Benchmarked with **public datasets** and custom-curated resources

 ## Repository Structure
 - `models/` – Model architectures and training scripts